Mary Jane Watson

-Although she made a brief first appearance in The Amazing Spider-Man #25 with a plant obscuring her exterior, as part of a then-long-running recurring gag about Aunt May attempting to set Peter up with her friend's "nice girl" niece, Mary Jane's first official face reveal was a cameo appearance in The Amazing Spider-Man #42 (November 1966).
-Designed and drawn by John Romita Sr., her entrance is regarded as one of the most iconic introductions in comic history, owing it to its build-up, her hyper-vibrant red hair and beauty, and her most famous line, "Face it, Tiger... you just hit the jackpot!"
-Since then, 'Tiger' has been her most recognizable nickname for Peter Parker, spanning comics and media adaptations.
+Although she made a brief first appearance in The Amazing Spider-Man #25 with a plant obscuring her face, as part of a then-long-running recurring gag about Aunt May attempting to set Peter up with her friend's "nice girl" niece, Mary Jane's first official face reveal was a cameo appearance in The Amazing Spider-Man #42.
+Designed and drawn by John Romita Sr., her entrance is regarded as one of the most iconic introductions in comic history, owing to its build-up, her hyper-vibrant red hair and beauty, and her introductory line, "Face it, Tiger… you just hit the jackpot!".
+Since then, 'Tiger' has been her most recognizable nickname for Peter, spanning comics and media adaptations.

-Initially set up by Aunt May as a blind date, redheaded party girl Mary Jane "MJ" Watson was depicted in her early appearances as Gwen Stacy's competition.
-Though Peter dated her briefly before Gwen, both of them broke it off as Peter saw her flamboyance, flakiness and 'life of the party' personality as shallow and MJ does not want to be tied down by a man.
-She eventually became Peter's main love interest after Gwen's death at the hands of the Green Goblin.
-The pair formed a bond, as Mary Jane became a more open-hearted person.
-She and Peter got closer, fell deeply in love, had an on-off relationship for years and eventually married.
-Despite their marriage being undone due to the timeline manipulations by the villain Mephisto, Mary Jane and Peter retained a close friendship.
-They later resumed their romantic relationship for some time and are destined to have a daughter Mayday Parker / Spider-Girl that will end Mephisto's eventual reign over the Earth, whom Mephisto sought to erase from reality.
+Throughout her initial appearances, Mary Jane was written as a foil to Peter's initially intended soulmate, Gwen Stacy, with her extroverted, fun-loving personality (a mask for her troubled home life) contrasting with Gwen being more like Peter in demeanor and intellect.
+Nonetheless, following Gwen's death in "The Night Gwen Stacy Died" story arc, the heartbroken Mary Jane became more caring and empathetic, and eventually one of the few people to consistently know Peter's secret identity.
+This would result in the two falling deeply in love and eventually getting married, before their marriage was undone in the storyline "One More Day" due to the timeline manipulations by Mephisto.
+Unbeknownst to them, they are further destined to have a daughter who will end Mephisto's eventual reign over the Earth, whom Mephisto seeks to erase from reality.
+In Spider-Man/Red Sonja, she becomes Red Sonja, in Armed and Dangerous, she becomes the third Jackpot, while in All-New Venom, she becomes the new host of Venom.
+In the alternate universes of the Marvel Multiverse, Mary Jane is depicted as the superheroines Spider-Woman in Exiles (as a lesbian) and Marvel Mangaverse (as straight), and Spinneret in Amazing Spider-Man: Renew Your Vows, as well as Carnage in Spider-Gwen.

-Since her debut, Mary Jane Watson has been described as one of Marvel's most notable non-powered female heroes, being labelled as an important female love interests in comics.

-In film, Kirsten Dunst portrayed the character in Sam Raimi's Spider-Man trilogy, Shailene Woodley had an uncredited silent cameo appearance as the character in the 2014 film The Amazing Spider-Man 2, while Zendaya portrays a reimagined version of the character named Michelle "MJ" Jones-Watson in the Marvel Cinematic Universe; Zoë Kravitz voiced the character in the 2018 animated film Spider-Man: Into the Spider-Verse.
+Since her debut, Mary Jane Watson has been described as one of Marvel's most notable non-powered female characters.
+In film, Kirsten Dunst portrayed the character in Sam Raimi's Spider-Man trilogy, while Shailene Woodley had an uncredited silent cameo appearance as the character in the 2014 film The Amazing Spider-Man 2; Zoë Kravitz voiced Mary Jane in the 2018 animated film Spider-Man: Into the Spider-Verse, with Nicole Delaney and Melissa Sturm voicing other versions of the character in its 2023 sequel Spider-Man: Across the Spider-Verse.